RLButch/Group-3-project-Covid-19-analysis/README.md

     * a flask app was developed with the following endpoints:
     * / - landing page with rendered index html
     * /data - returns the Covid19 data into a json format
-    *  ? - returns data in a GEOjson format
-3). index.html - accesses all the libraries being used in the dashboard and displays the page contents 4). logic.js
+    *  SQL data was uploaded into flask and then returned in a GEOjson format 3). index.html - accesses all the libraries being used in the dashboard and displays the page contents 4). logic.js
     * leaflet to draw a map of the world and hold the cases and deaths data